Join Our Newsletter

 1. The New Inn

-Named Herefordshire Tourism Awards pub of the year in 2024, a better cosy local serving top notch nosh you will not find.
-Celebrating the rich farming heritage of rural Herefordshire, this former 16th-Century coaching inn offers a menu packed with local flavours and seasonal ingredients.
-Expect a warm welcome whatever the season.
+Named Visit Herefordshire Tourism Awards Pub of the Year 2024, this cosy local serves top notch nosh.
+As a former 16th-Century coaching inn, it exudes historical charm and offers a menu full of fabulous local flavours and seasonal ingredients.
+Expect a warm welcome, whatever the season.

 Read More